Chart Color Schemes

 Residential development activity is lower than average in Coburg - West according to AreaSearch's national comparison of local real estate markets

-Coburg - West has seen approximately 40 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 203 homes were approved, with an additional 25 approved in FY26 so far.
-On average, about one person per year moved to the area for each dwelling built during these years.
+Coburg-West has seen approximately 40 new homes approved annually.
+Over the past five financial years, from FY21 to FY25, around 203 homes were approved, with an additional 25 approved so far in FY26.
+On average, 1 person moved to the area per dwelling built over these five years.
 However, this figure has increased to 9.4 people per dwelling over the past two financial years, indicating growing demand and tightening supply.

-The average construction value of development projects is $356,000.
-This financial year, there have been $418,000 in commercial development approvals, reflecting the area's residential nature.
-Compared to Greater Melbourne, Coburg - West shows significantly reduced construction activity, with 74.0% below the regional average per person.
-This scarcity typically strengthens demand and prices for existing properties.
+The average construction value of development projects was $356,000.
+This year, there have been $418,000 in commercial development approvals, reflecting the area's residential nature.
+Compared to Greater Melbourne, Coburg-West has significantly lower construction activity (74% below the regional average per person), which typically strengthens demand and prices for existing properties.
 Nationally, this activity is also below average, suggesting possible planning constraints.
-New building activity comprises 41.0% detached houses and 59.0% medium to high-density housing.
-This shift towards denser development caters to downsizers, investors, and entry-level buyers, marking a notable change from the area's existing housing composition of 77.0% houses.
+New building activity comprises 41% detached houses and 59% medium to high-density housing.
+This shift from the area's existing housing (77% houses) indicates decreasing availability of developable sites and reflects changing lifestyles and demand for diverse, affordable housing options.
+With around 382 people per dwelling approval, Coburg-West has a developed market.

 Frequently Asked Questions - Development